Hololens Hero Image

 The Hololens is capable of using voice commands, head gaze, controllers, and hand gestures for input.
 Any app or element can be selected by air tapping your fingers (equivalent to a mouse click).
 We extended that air tap further by allowing users to hold the gesture and drag their hand to scroll or manipulate objects.

-The concept below (created by Scott Petill) shows what joystick scrolling looks like, where the scroll direction and speed is determined by the offset of your hand from its air tap origin.
+The concept below (created by Scott Petill) shows what joystick scrolling looked like, where the scroll direction and speed is determined by the offset of your hand from its air tap origin.

 Prototype